The Building Safety Act 2022

-Whilst there are many reasons to applaud the introduction of the Building Safety Bill and the positive impact it is undoubtedly going to have on the construction process going forward, our applause missed a beat when we read and absorbed the impact of section 125 related to the extension of the Defective Premises Act (DPA) 1972.
+Whilst there are many reasons to applaud the introduction of the Building Safety Act and the positive impact it is undoubtedly going to have on the construction process going forward, our applause missed a beat when we read and absorbed the impact of section 125 related to the extension of the Defective Premises Act (DPA) 1972.
 You may not be familiar with this particular piece of legislation, but it is where the 6 year liability related to claims against defective works is rooted.
 This has now been extended to cover rennovatioin as well as new Build and the claims period extended to 30 years (retrospective) for the creation of new dwellings only 15 years (prospectively) for all works (new dwelling and refurbishment).

 New powers have also been introduced through the Construction Products Cause for Action that enable, in the event that a dwelling becomes “unfit for habitation” and it is determined a product has been mis-sold, is found to be inherently defective or if there has been a breach of existing construction product regulations redress can be sought from the Construction Products Manufacturer or Seller directly (regardless of the contractual situaton at the time of construction).
 The Building Liability Order also faciliates claims against wider commercial groups that may have been protected by limited liability vehicles.

 The full implications of these changes are yet to be understood, however FIS has raised concerns that the princple of “producer pays” is sound, however, the regulator needs to look carefully at the mechnisms that this is managed and not simply rely on the courts to decide as this would constitute a huge waste of time and resource.